 Nondeductible Tax Deductions, Expenses

-Here we present a list of tax expenses that are most likely nondeductible on a federal and/or state income tax return.
-Below the list, you can find links to more information about tax deductions.
+Here is a list of tax expenses that are most likely nondeductible on a federal and/or state income tax return.
+Below this list, you can find links to more information about tax deductions.

 Tax Deductions You Can Not Claim

 - Adoption expenses (but they might qualify you for the Adoption Tax Credit)

 - Broker's commissions for IRA or other investment property